Tertiary Education Strategy

 The long-term direction addresses economic, social and environmental goals, as well as the development aspirations of Māori and other population groups.

 The Tertiary Education Strategy (TES) is used to guide our investment decisions in order to maximise tertiary education's contribution to our national goals, and act as a reference point for the Government’s policy-making and relationships with the sector.

-The TES outlines Government’s priorities in terms of the shifts it expects to see, and intends to do something about, over the next investment plan cycle starting in 2011.
+The TES outlines Government’s priorities in terms of the shifts it expects to see, and intends to do something about, over the next investment plan cycle.
 The Government sees the tertiary education system as a key national asset, which enriches New Zealanders’ lives, increases their employment opportunities and helps to build a productive skills base to drive economic growth.